Also in the second F1 season of the 'corona era' the presented calendar is far from definitive. Especially about...

 In 1994, it was the scene of Michael Schumacher’s famous crash with Damon Hill, and in 2016 we saw a huge crash between Fernando Alonso and Esteban Gutierrez.

 Since the move to Albert Park in Melbourne in 1996, it has held the opening race of the season, apart from 2006 and 2010.
 This statement also rings true for 2020 and 2021, with races affected by coronavirus.

-Albert Park Track Guide
+Albert Park Circuit

 The Albert Park circuit is a fast and technical track, and the first few corners of the F1 season can often see some accidents, such as Martin Brundle’s back in 1996.

 The start-finish straight acts as the first DRS zone, with the straight following the first two turns the second.
 The run after turns three and four are tight and difficult to master, as shown by Pastor Maldonado’s big crash on the final lap here in 2012, slamming his Williams into the wall whilst trying to catch Fernando Alonso for fifth place.

 The lap ends with a run of right angled turns that lead back onto the start-finish straight.
 One of the major criticisms of the track in recent times has been the lack of overtaking.
 In 2018, there were only five on track overtakes during the entire 58-lap race.

 The second race in Australia was one of the most memorable in Formula One history.
 It staged the final race of the season and any of Nigel Mansell, Nelson Piquet or Alain Prost went into the weekend with a chance of winning the world championship.

-Mansell took pole but lost places at the start but managed to get himself into a position where the title would be his.
+Mansell took pole and lost places at the start but managed to get himself into a position where the title would be his.
 On lap 63, Mansell’s tyre violently exploded, forcing him out.
 Prost led home Piquet and took the title, his second of four.

 In 1993, we saw the final time either Ayrton Senna or Alain Prost stood on the podium, Senna first in his McLaren and Prost second in his Williams.
 It was Prost’s final race and Senna was killed early the next season, before he could score a point for Williams, after replacing Prost for 1994.